ruby/www.ruby-lang.org/en/community/index.md

   Rubyists. ([Previous Chat Logs][1])

 [Ruby Core](ruby-core/)
-: With Ruby 2.0 underway, now is a fantastic time to be following Ruby’s development.
+: Now is a fantastic time to follow Ruby’s development.
   If you are interested in helping with Ruby, start here.

 [Weblogs About Ruby](weblogs/)
 : Very little happens in the Ruby community that is not talked about on